Best Ways to Teach Your Kids About Car Insurance

 Your answer will, of course, depend on how old the child asking is.
 For a child under 4, you could simply explain that cars are very dangerous and risky, and you pay an amount of money every month so that if bad things happen to the vehicle or people inside of it, you don’t have to worry about paying for the damages.
 For more sensitive younger children, you may simply explain that you pay money every month so that the government will let you drive your car on the road (which is also technically true!).

 The trick here is that you want your kid to take to heart the main messages of learning about car insurance, which is: the real price of driving is much more than just the cost of a few gallons of gas -- and getting into an accident, even a small one, is expensive.
 Beyond that, it's a question of the mechanics of how insurance works, and that's where you need to be careful not to lose them in the details.
 Start with the basic idea that insurance, any type of insurance, is about pooling the dollars of many people to pay for the damages to a few.

 Then you should cover the basics, which include:

-• Explain the Numbers: Liability coverage is often stated in a form like this: 20/40/10.
-This is shorthand for: $20,000 personal injury coverage per person, per accident; $40,000 personal injury coverage total per accident; and $10,000 property damage total per accident.
+Liability coverage is often stated in a form like this: 20/40/10.
+It is shorthand for: $20,000 personal injury coverage per person, per accident; $40,000 personal injury coverage total per accident; and $10,000 property damage total per accident.
 The actual amounts differ by state, but the explanation works for all of them.

-• Explain the Process: Finally, walk your kid through the process of filing a claim.
-This is important in case they get into an accident and you aren't around.
+Finally, walk your kid through the process of filing a claim.
+It is important in case they get into an accident, and you aren't around.
 Make sure he or she understands what to do at the accident scene (call the police, take pictures, exchange info with the other parties, call you) and then how to follow through with the insurer.